-- At pre-employment for a baseline of lung function and previous exposure is taken.
+- New-starters within 4 weeks of commencement for a baseline of lung function and previous exposure history,

-- After: 6 weeks, 3 months and 6 months for occupational asthma risks
+- after: 6 weeks, 3 months and 6 months for high occupational asthma risks and

 - If diagnosis of occupational lung disease is made, the disease should be reported to the Health and Safety Executive under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).

-- Risk assessments should be reviewed in light of diagnosis and the individual’s fitness for work may need to be reconsidered.
+- Risk assessments should be reviewed in light of diagnosis and the individual’s fitness for work will need to be reconsidered.

 Want To Find Out More?